gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 No judgement if you don’t have the time to read through all of it right now, so here is the most important parts, summed up:

 <!--* fit is paramount-->
-Fit is the most important factor in buying a climbing shoe.
+Fit is the most important factor in choosing a climbing shoe.
-Neither a shoe’s features nor its pedigree aren’t worth much if the shoe doesn’t fit your feet well.
+Neither a shoe’s features nor its reputation are worth much if the shoe doesn’t fit your feet well.

 <!--* fit is different for everybody, and the ‘not painful’ part of ‘snug but not painful’ will change over time-->
 Fit is different for everybody and depends on a lot of factors.
 Some of them are about the shape and proportions of your feet, others are about how used to are to wearing climbing shoes at this point in your climbing career.
 Good fit means:

-* There is no way for your feet to move inside of the shoe
+* Your feet can not move inside the shoe in any way
-* There is as little empty space as possible (especially in the toebox area of the shoe)
+* There is as little empty space between your foot and the shoe as possible (especially in the toebox area of the shoe)
 * Your toes are touching the front of the shoe
 * You can step on a foothold with the toe of the shoe and weight it
 * There are no spots on your feet where the shoe concentrates pressure